 President and Geophysical Advisor

-Reinaldo J. Michelena received a B.S. in physics from Universidad Simón Bolívar (Venezuela) and a Ph.D. in geophysics from Stanford University.
+Reinaldo J. Michelena received a Ph.D. in geophysics from Stanford University after receiving a B.S. in physics from Universidad Simón Bolívar (Venezuela).
 He has over 35 years of experience in research, development, and application of seismic, petrophysics, and geological modeling methods to help reservoir delineation and characterization, from programming and testing of algorithms to integrated interpretation of field data results.
 He worked 18 years for PDVSA-Intevep, the research and technical services affiliate of PDVSA.
 He joined iReservoir in 2003 and worked in a variety of problems and geological settings where seismic data analysis results are used to constrain geological and flow simulation models.
 He became Geophysical Advisor for iReservoir in 2016 and started SeisPetro Geosoftware and SeisPetro Geoconsulting to continue with the development and application of advanced techniques for reservoir characterization and modeling in conventional and unconventional reservoirs.
 He served as Associate Editor of the journal Geophysics in the area of seismic inversion and was member and Chairman of the Board of the magazine The Leading Edge.
 Reinaldo is a member of SEG, EAGE, RMAG, and DGS.
 In 2021, Reinaldo became recipient of the Life Membership Award of the Society of Exploration Geophysicists.
 For more details, click here.

 Software Development Advisor